aliyun/terraform-provider-alibabacloudstack/website/docs/r/adb_db_cluster.html.markdown

 * `db_node_count` - (Optional) The db node count.
 * `db_node_storage` - (Optional) The db node storage.
 * `description` - (Optional, Computed) The description of DBCluster.
+* `executor_count` - The number of nodes.
+The node resources are used for data computing in elastic mode.
+* `instance_inner_port` - (Optional, ForceNew)The endpoint's port of the cluster.
 * `maintain_time` - (Optional, Computed) The maintenance window of the cluster.
 Format: hh:mmZ-hh:mmZ.
 * `mode` - (Required) The mode of the cluster.
 Valid values: `reserver`, `flexible`.
 * `modify_type` - (Optional) The modify type.